 These guidelines must be followed to ensure that the safety mechanisms in this instrument will operate properly.
-This instrument must be plugged into an AC only electric outlet as listed in Section 3.1, Specifications.
+This instrument must be plugged into a 115 VAC ( $\pm$ 10%) or 230 VAC ( $\pm$ 10%) 50/60 Hz only electric outlet as indicated on the back panel.
 The power cord of the instrument is equipped with a three-pronged grounding plug for your protection against electrical shock hazards.
 It must be plugged directly into a properly grounded three-prong receptacle.
 The receptacle must be installed in accordance with local codes and ordinances or adapter plug.
 DO NOT use an extension cord.
 Consult a qualified electrician.
 Always inspect the power cord before use for any damage to the insulation due to contact with hot surfaces, cuts or abrasions.